t1/kub-ee/README.md

 | Pod | Bundle | Bundles can be nested and provide live templating, which Pods don't. |
 | Kubelet | The Deployer | The Deployer is unaware of Kub-EE |
 | Worker/Docker Host | JEE Container | Multiple JEE containers can run on one machine by using a different port offset (typically by 100s), called Slots |

-## Ideas For The Deployer

-* Health and load metrics; by app & total
-* Web-Sockets to push audits (maybe even watch others deploy/undeploy)